-- 6.5.1.
-From 1 December through 30 April, priority turbine units will be scheduled for any necessary extended outages.
+6.5.1.
+From December 1 through April 30, priority turbine units will be scheduled for any necessary extended outages.
 Priority units are 1, 3, 11, and 18.
-During this time, non-priority units should not be scheduled for routine or extended outages if the outage will delay or conflict with maintenance on a priority unit. - 6.5.2.
-From 1 December through 30 June, turbines which have been idle/out of service will be started by slow rolling the unit after manually tipping turbine blades from flat to steep and back to flat. - 6.5.3.
+During this time, non-priority units should not be scheduled for routine or extended outages if the outage will delay or conflict with maintenance on a priority unit.

+- 6.5.2.
+Turbines which have been idle/out of service will be started by slow rolling the unit after manually tipping turbine blades from flat to steep and back to flat. - 6.5.3.
 Immediately before setting the head gates, remove juvenile fish from the gatewell(s) that will be drained.
 This is done by use of a special dipping basket.
 Typically, at least one gatewell is drained to allow ventilation into the draft tube. - 6.5.4.
 When possible place head gates and tail logs immediately after a turbine unit is shut down if the draft tube is to be dewatered.
 This is necessary for both scheduled and unscheduled outages.
 Bottom tail logs should be placed first. - 6.5.5.
 If a turbine unit draft tube is to be dewatered and the turbine unit has been idle, it will be operated when possible at full load for a minimum of one hour, four hours preferred.
 Stop logs will then be placed immediately.
 It is recommended adjacent units be operated a minimum of one hour, four hours preferred, to flush fish prior to placing tail logs in the unit to be OOS.
 It is also recommended that units located adjacent to OOS units not be voluntarily taken out of service until the adjacent units return to service. - 6.5.6.
 Water levels in the draft tube will not be allowed to drop to a level that strands fish.
 Adequate inspections will be conducted to ensure that stranding does not occur. - 6.5.7.
-Fish rescue personnel will inspect dewatered turbine draft tubes, scroll cases, and intakes as soon as the water levels reach a depth permitting visual inspection and the hatch cover is opened. - 6.5.8.
+Fish rescue personnel will inspect dewatered turbine draft tubes, scroll cases, and intakes as soon as water levels reach a depth permitting visual inspection and the hatch cover is opened. - 6.5.8.
 A project biologist and/or alternate Corps fish personnel will provide technical guidance for fish safety and will directly participate in fish salvage. - 6.5.9.
-A project biologist will invite FPOM members to participate in the dewatering, and will assure that rescue equipment is available if needed.
+A project biologist will invite FPOM members to participate in the dewatering, and will assure that rescue equipment is available if needed. - 6.5.10.
+If the unit is planned to be out of service and partially drained for less than 4 days and low numbers of fish are trapped, then it will not be necessary to remove fish from draft tubes as long as an adequate safety pool is maintained.
+Adequate inspections will be conducted to ensure the safety pool is maintained and fish are in good condition.